Skip to main content

 1. If the senior is in immediate danger, cannot be left alone safely, or has a medical emergency, call 911.

-2. If you suspect abuse, neglect, exploitation, isolation, or abandonment, call Nevada’s Adult Rights / APS intake numbers: (702) 486-6930 in Clark County or (888) 729-0571 statewide outside Clark.
+2. If you suspect abuse, neglect, self-neglect, exploitation, isolation, or abandonment, use the APS report page or call 702-486-6930 in Las Vegas/Clark County or 888-729-0571 statewide in all other areas.

 Quick help box

-• Best first phone call for most older adults with high care needs: call your local ADSD office.
-Regional numbers: Carson City/Rural (775) 687-4210, Elko (775) 738-1966, Las Vegas (702) 486-3545, Reno (775) 687-0800.
+• Best first phone call for most older adults with high care needs: Call ADSD.
+Regional numbers listed by the state are Carson City/Rural 775-687-4210, Elko 775-738-1966, Las Vegas 702-486-3545, and Reno 775-687-0800.

 What this help actually looks like in Nevada

-Nevada does allow some family caregivers to get paid, but it works in different ways.
+Nevada does allow some family caregivers to get paid.
+But it works in different ways.
 Sometimes the family member is hired through a home care agency.
 Sometimes the older adult chooses the worker through a self-directed model.
 In dementia cases, Nevada also has a live-in Structured Family Caregiving model with a daily stipend.

 Quick facts